SOCIAL PROJECTS AND AWARENESS

 - Canaries Technological Institute — Public Sector: Administration and Public Enterprises category — for the Clima-RISK project (Adaptation to climate change, risk prevention and management), a technical and institutional cooperation initiative between the Canary Islands and Mauritania, Senegal and Cape Verde to strengthen logistical capabilities and risk management to cope with environmental disasters in those African Countries.

-The EKI Foundation received special mention in this category for its program supplying, financing — over 20 years, interest free — and installing solar photovoltaic systems for schools and health centres in Sub-Saharan Africa.
+The EKI Foundation received special mention in this category for its programme supplying, financing — over 20 years, interest free — and installing solar photovoltaic systems for schools and health centres in Sub-Saharan Africa.

 IBERDROLA SOLIDARITY AWARDS 2019